youssefhmidi/tmplt/README.md

 ```

 it should show you a help text telling you about the command.
-if you would want to initialize a new .tmplt file, you can either create it your self or use the next command
+if you would want to initialize a new .tmplt file, you can either create it your self or use the following command

 ```bash